Loophole-free Bell tests with randomly chosen subsets of measurement settings: The PNP Bell inequalities using a subset of settings

 \subsection{The PNP Bell inequalities}

 Given a Bell inequality with local realistic bound $C$, its PNP version is the product of $n$ copies of that Bell inequality with an extra penalization term chosen to guarantee that the local realistic bound of the PNP version is $C^n$.
-That is, the PNP Bell inequality can be written as
+More specifically, the PNP Bell inequality can be written as